 This spring you can watch Kevin and the rest of the This Old House crew as they rebuild an 1892 New Orleans home of a fourth-generation Lower Ninth Ward resident, that was damaged by hurricane Katrina.

-photo courtesy of This Old House and Tracey Powell
+Photos courtesy of Kevin O’Connor, This Old House, and Tracey Powell.